-Be sure that each mast track is aligned properly at the joint location.
+Be sure that the track is aligned properly at the joint location.
 If the track is bent or damaged in any way, it must be replaced by a qualified mechanic before machine use may resume.
+(See Figure 6.0)

 Mast Track Connector Wear